 A student who fails to pass Step 2 CK or 2 CS for the second time shall:

 Take Step 2 CK or 2 CS for the third time, no later than March 15th in order to graduate on time.
-Otherwise, the student shall be automatically registered into the Independent Study Program for the following semester, with a potential August graduation date.
+Otherwise, the student shall be automatically registered into the Independent Study Program for the following semester, with a potential June or August graduation date.

 If a student fails the Step 2 CK or 2 CS examination three times, s/he shall be dismissed from the school.